repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ## Live Coding

-Going one step further then the REPL plugins, the planned [live coding plugins](https://repla.app/live-coding.html) will execute an entire document through a REPL incrementally, allowing you to see the results of your code executing live.

 ![Live Coding](/assets/2020-01-13-live-coding.png)

+Taking the REPL plugin one step further, the planned [live coding plugins](https://repla.app/live-coding.html) will execute an entire document through a REPL automatically, allowing you to see the results of your code executing live as you program.

 ## Summary